dhjelmar/Finance/README.md

    - twrcum
    - twri for equity vs. twri for baseline to obtain alpha and beta

-- glassdoor = evaluates an idea from github.com/bhjelmar
+- glassdoor = evaluates an idea from github.com/bhjelmar (see glassdoor.pdf output)

 ## Supporting modules